 In our last Ofsted assessment we received a ‘good’ grade with some outstanding features.

 How you’re taught

-The course includes a work placement.
-This allows you to develop your skills and knowledge in agriculture by working on a farm, and looks good to future employers.
-You can work with local farmers or places like Openfield and the National Farmers Union.
+The course includes a work placement allowing you to develop your skills and knowledge in agriculture by working on a farm, enhancing your chances of employment after you complete your studies.
+You can work with local farmers, agronomists, nutritionists or in connected industries such as the National Farmers Union.